Checklist: 10 to-dos for buyers closing on a house

 1. Clear your schedule: Plan to spend at least two hours at closing.
 You don’t want to rush through the paperwork for what may be one of the biggest purchases of your life.

-2. Do a final walk-through: If you haven’t already, complete the final walk-through.
-It’s an opportunity to view the property you’re purchasing one more time before closing.
-It can typically take place anywhere from a few hours to a few days before the settlement.
-This allows you to make sure the home is still in good condition.
-Furthermore, you can double check that any last-minute repairs you’ve negotiated with the seller have been made.
+2. Do a final walk-through: This is your opportunity to view the property one more time before closing to make sure the home is still in good condition.
+You'll also want to double check that any last-minute repairs you’ve negotiated with the seller have been made.
+Schedule the walk-through a few hours or up to a few days before closing.

-3. Review the closing disclosure: By law, a buyer must receive a closing disclosure from the lender at least three business days before the settlement.
-Take time to read and review the document a couple of times.
-This document will spell out your loan terms, projected monthly payments, fees and other costs you’ll pay at closing.
+3. Review the closing disclosure: By law, a lender must provide the buyer with a closing disclosure at least three business days before the closing.
+Take time to review the document, as it spells out your loan terms, projected monthly payments, fees and other costs you’ll pay at closing.

-4. Gather the necessary documents: The title company will do most of the legwork when it comes to assembling the paperwork necessary for closing.
-But there is one very important document you need to supply: proof of identification.
+4. Gather the necessary documents: The closing agent will have all the necessary paperwork ready for closing.
+Your job is to provide proof of identification.
 You – and anyone who may be purchasing the home with you – need to prove you are who you say you are.
 This can be done with a driver’s license or passport.

-5. Stop by the bank: A regular check won’t suffice when it comes to purchasing a home.
-The seller needs to know you have the funds to cover closing costs.
-Costs may include fees for the underwriter, appraisal, home inspection, title search and loan origination.
-You’ll need to stop by the bank for a cashier’s or certified check.
+5. Stop by the bank: If you plan to pay for your home by a cashier’s check you’ll need to stop by the bank.
+Remember to bring the exact check amount, the recipient’s name and your photo ID.
+You can also arrange to send a wire transfer to the title company or escrow agent.
+The final check amount may include fees for the underwriter, appraisal, home inspection, title search and loan origination.
 On average, a buyer should expect to pay two to five percent of the home’s value in closing costs.

 At the closing appointment

-6. Meet the team: It takes a village to close on a house.
-In addition to your real estate agent, other people will be present at closing.
+6. Meet the team: In addition to your real estate agent, other people will be present at closing.
 They can include the seller, the seller's agent, escrow/closing agent, an attorney, a representative from the title company and the mortgage lender.

-7. Ask questions: At your closing, you may be agreeing to up to 30 years of mortgage payments.
-Take your time, make sure you understand what you’re signing and don’t be afraid to ask clarifying questions.
+7. Ask questions: Take your time, make sure you understand what you’re signing and don’t be afraid to ask clarifying questions.
 When is my first mortgage payment due?
 Where do I send my payment?
 What happens if I’m late on a payment?
 No question is too simple.

 8. Sign the papers: This is it – the moment you’ve been waiting for!
 At closing, you’ll sign the paperwork that officially allows you to call the home yours.
-Your hand will cramp and your eyes will glaze over, but read every document the title company puts in front of you for a signature.
-These will vary depending on where you live and the specifics of your home.
-But generally, expect to see the closing disclosure, promissory note, mortgage or deed of trust, and warranty deed or title.
+Make sure to read every document put in front of you.
+The documents will vary depending on where you live and the specifics of your home, but generally, they include the closing disclosure, promissory note, mortgage or deed of trust, and warranty deed or title.

 After the appointment